c20mp/DataAnalyzerProject/README.md

 You design an object and read in data, but don't draw any conclusions.

 ### B+/A-
-A specific row of data is given as evidence for your conclusion.
+You design an object and read in data and give a specific row of data as evidence for your conclusion.
 Examples:

 1. "You should invest in cat-movies because the top-grossing film was 'Aristocats'."
 2. "You should target Merck because they spent the highest amount on lobbies this year."